Code-Institute-Submissions/Monocide/README.md

 	Landing page:
 	A place to set up the overall feel of the site and a place to put banners with new important features.
-    It will feature a Nav bar with the band logo, ah hero immage, and a footer with links to social media.
+    It features a Nav bar with the band logo, a hero immage, and a footer with links to social media.
+    The nav bar is made responsive using bootstrap and collapses into a burger menu for medium and small screens.

 	Bios page:
 	A page with some information about the band and its members.
-It will feature some tect about the band in its whole, picutres and text about the band members.
+It features some text about the band in its whole, picutres and text about the band members.
+The images are laid out in a responsive grid using bootstrap, and the text is in a box with dark background to improve readabillity

 	Media:
-	A page where you can listen to the bands music via embedded players, either youtube or spotify. it will feature an imbedded spotify player where visitors can play the band's latest music, As well as a youtube window were music as swell as music videos can be played (currently no videos exist so it will start of as music)
+	A page where you can listen to the bands music via embedded players, either youtube or spotify. it features an imbedded spotify player where visitors can play the band's latest music, As well as a youtube window were music and music videos can be played.
+    (currently no videos exist so it will start of as music) Embedded windows are made responsive using bootstrap to asure that videos keep their standard 16by9 aspect ratio.

 	Merch:
 	A page with pictures of merchendise and a contact form where fans can submit requests for merch, and get answers via email.
+    The images are laid out in a responsive grid using bootstrap, and the text is in a box with dark background to improve readabillity.
+    The form is triggered by modal to keep the page clean.

 	Contact:
-	A Page with official Contact window were the band can be reached with any iquiries about gigs, intevievs, collaboration request or other businiss opportunities.
+	A Page with official Contact form were the band can be reached with any iquiries about gigs, intevievs, collaboration request or other businiss opportunities.

 Each page will have a nav-bar with the bands logo and navigation elements wich collpses into a burger menu for small screens,